 Dogs and Cats Finding Their Way Home From Long Distances

-In 2010, an Alabama cat disappeared from his owner’s daughter’s apartment, only to reappear more than two months later at the owner’s home, six miles away.
-Two years earlier, an Airedale terrier was lost in a car accident in Connecticut and found his way back to his Rhode Island home - a journey of 45 miles.
+In 2010, an Alabama cat disappeared from their owner’s daughter’s apartment, only to reappear more than two months later at the owner’s home, six miles away.
+Two years earlier, an Airedale terrier was lost in a car accident in Connecticut and found their way back to their Rhode Island home - a journey of 45 miles.

 No one knows precisely how they do it, or just how far the animals are capable of returning from.
 But domestic dogs and cats are equipped with several skills that allow them to retrace their steps from certain distances, Dodman says.